HIV and Specific Populations

 Why can medication adherence be difficult for children and adolescents?

-Stigma associated with HIV can make adherence especially difficult for HIV-infected adolescents.
-They may skip medicine doses to avoid disclosing their HIV-positive status.
+Negative beliefs and attitudes about HIV (called stigma) can make adherence especially difficult for adolescents living with HIV.
+They may skip medicine doses to hide their HIV-positive status from others.

 The following factors can also affect medication adherence in children and adolescents: